- Chart

 Industry Overview

-The steel industry is cyclical and heavily influenced by global economic conditions, raw material costs (iron ore, coking coal, scrap), energy prices, and trade policies.
-Demand is driven by key sectors like automotive, construction, and infrastructure.
-The North American steel market is characterized by consolidation and a focus on higher-value, specialized products.
-Increasing emphasis on sustainability and lower-carbon production methods is a growing trend.
+The steel industry is cyclical and capital-intensive, influenced by global economic conditions, raw material costs (iron ore, coal, scrap metal), energy prices, and trade policies.
+The North American steel market is characterized by robust demand from key sectors like automotive and construction, but also faces challenges from global overcapacity and import pressures.
+Sustainability and decarbonization are increasingly important trends.

 Positioning